|

 Fiscal risks and long-term projections

-Annual report into the main fiscal risks facing the UK and sustainability of the public finances.
-This new report is an amalgamation of the FSR and FRR.
+Report into the main fiscal risks facing the UK and sustainability of the public finances.

 Forecast evaluation

-Report into how our forecasts compare to subsequent outturn data and identifying lessons for future forecasts.
+Assessment of how our forecasts compare to outturn data and identifying lessons for future forecasts.

 Welfare spending trends